Do I need a music manager?

 Blog by Jamie Hamilton under Artist Managers

-One of the questions that we get asked the most at The Unsigned Guide is, "How do I find a music manager?"
-In an age where the chances of signing to a record label off the back of an early demo are increasingly remote, a manager is seen by many as the golden ticket into the industry.
-Of course, a well connected manager can be crucial in taking your career to the next level—but before spending precious time on blanket emailing every management company that you can find, you should be asking yourself another important question, "Do I need representation?"
+One of the most frequent questions we get asked at The Unsigned Guide is, "How do I find a music manager?"
+In an age where the chances of signing to a record label off the back of an early demo are increasingly remote - or possibly not even in your gameplan - a manager is seen by many as the golden ticket into the industry.

 If your music is starting to turn some heads, there will probably come a time when you'll need a bit of help to keep that momentum going.
 However, it isn't always easy to gauge the tipping point.
-So, with the kind help of Music Manager Forum's (MMF) Nicky Carder, we've collated a bit of advice below that we hope will help:

 Are you making enough money?